U.S. farm group targets Trump with free-trade ads

 When Trump was on the brink of exiting NAFTA, Agriculture Secretary Sonny Perdue was credited with convincing Trump to remain in the pact by showing him maps of agriculture-heavy areas overlapped with maps of his election results.

-Reporting by Ginger Gibson; Editing by Lisa Shumaker
+Reporting by Ginger Gibson; Editing by Lisa Shumaker and David Gregorio